Skip to main content

 • ☐ Prior-year federal and New Mexico tax returns

-• ☐ Current property tax bill, or rent receipts and lease
+• ☐ Current property tax bill, if you own

 • ☐ Proof the home is your primary residence

-• ☐ Disability proof if you are applying as disabled
+• ☐ Disability proof, if applying as disabled

 • ☐ Updated mailing address if you moved